RaphaelDaSilvaDev/RaphaelDaSilvaDev/README.md

 ## Hi, I'm Raphael,
-Studying Information Security with Introduction to Cyber Security certification by Cisco and Cyber Security by Google.<br />
+Kotlin, Spring Boot and Android developer, with knowledge in ReactJs, NodeJs, Typescript, Docker.<br />
-FullStack Developer - ReactJs, NodeJs, TypeScript and studying Python, SQL
+With information security certifications Cisco Introduction to Cybersecurity Certification and Google Cybersecurity Certification

-- :man_student: Pursuing a degree in Information Security!
+- :man_technologist: Becoming an expert in Kotlin, Android and backend!
 - :compass: Technology explorer and interested in new experiences!
 - :rocket: Never stop learning, always looking for the next level!